Tom-B123/Armadilliards/README.md

 There are a significant number of bugs, which taught me the valuable lesson that new features should only be added after existing ones have been thoroughly tested, otherwise you end up in a knot of strange UI bugs and crashes.

+## How To Play
+Start by downloading the sourcecode zip.